-In 2018, 430 randomly collected feed samples of raw materials and feed mills in farms were analyzed.
-Samples were tested for aflatoxins (B1, B2, G1, and G2), zearalenone, fumonisins (B1, B2, and B3) and deoxynivalenol by the ELISA Mycotoxin analysis kit (Romer Labs®).
+In the first half of 2020, Life Rainbow Biotech randomly collected 208 feed samples of raw materials and feed mills in farms and analyzed.
+The samples were tested for aflatoxins (B1, B2, G1, and G2), zearalenone, fumonisins (B1, B2, and B3) and deoxynivalenol by the ELISA Mycotoxin analysis kit (Romer Labs®).

-Of 430 feed samples collected, 90.9% were contaminated with deoxynivalenol (table 1).
-The maximum concentration of deoxynivalenol was over the limit of quantification in this survey.
+208 feed samples collected, and 72.6% were contaminated with Fumonisins and 84.6% contaminated with deoxynivalenol (table 1).
+All the maximum concentrations of mycotoxin were over the limit of quantification in this survey except the Alfatoxins.

 Data on corn meal, nursery, and pregnant diet were conducted to give the prevalence of mycotoxins.
-Out of total 430 samples, 84 samples from corn meal were analyzed that observed 84.5% of feed were contaminated with deoxynivalenol (table 2).
+Out of total 208 samples, 48 samples from corn meal were analyzed that observed feed were contaminated 60.4% of Fumonisins and 81.3% of deoxynivalenol (table 2).

-Of 111 samples of nursery feed collected, 91.0% of samples were contaminated with deoxynivalenol (table 3).
-The occurrence of mycotoxin in pregnant diet also analyzed.
-Deoxynivalenol and aflatoxins were most prevalent mycotoxins in pregnant diet, detected in 91.9% and 80.5% of samples respectively. (table 4).
+The occurrence of mycotoxin in pregnant diet also analyzed and founded that deoxynivalenol and fumonisins were most prevalent mycotoxins in pregnant diet, detected in 80.3% and 83.3% of samples respectively. (table 4).

 The most prevalent mycotoxin exam in the feed samples in the first half of 2020 in Taiwan was fumonisins and deoxynivalenol, 72.6% and 84.6% respectively.